andyinabox/versioning-poc/README.md

     grunt release

-whenever you are pushing any changes to the master branch.
-This command handles the following tasks:
+whenever you are pushing any changes to the `master` branch, in a way that is standardized across our repos.
+This `grunt release` command handles the following tasks:

  1. Check to make sure you are in `master` branch
  2. Run any build tasks
- 3. Bump the version using [semver](http://semver.org/) versioning
+ 3. Bump the version using [Semantic Versioning](http://semver.org/)
- 4. Committing code in your working copy
+ 4. Commit the code in your working copy
- 5. Tagging with the current version
+ 5. Tag with the current version
- 6. Pushing the current branch and tags to GitHub
+ 6. Push the current branch and tags to GitHub

 Additionally, you can specify what kind of version you are releasing: